bootcamp-s19/Resources/Blog_Questions.md

 ## Weekly

 ### Week 2
+* What is one thing that programmers hate doing?
+* What are some objects that your blog incorporates?
 *

 ### Week 1
 * What is the number one thing that held you back this week?
 Why?